 Each pixel of the raster geotiff file and each point of the point cloud contain (X,Y,Z) information.
 They do not contain color information.

 For each (X,Y) position, the DSM has only 1 Z value (the altitude of the highest point for this (X,Y) position).
 This is why it is considered to be a 2.5D model.

 For more information about how to visualize the raster DSM file: How to visualize the GeoTIFF DSM File - PIX4Dmapper.

 The digital terrain model (DTM) is a 2.5 D model of the mapped area after filtering out the objects, like buildings.
 It can be exported in GeoTIFF raster file format.

 Each pixel of the raster file contains (X,Y,Z) information but they do not contain color information.

 |DTM of the city center of Lausanne||DSM of the city center of Lausanne|

-Pix4D allows to work with several well-known indices such as NDVI or to create custom indices.
-For more information: How to work with Indices - Formulas in the Index Calculator.
+PIX4Dmapper generates several well-known indices such as NDVI as well as custom indices.
+For more information: Edit, Add, and Delete Indices and Formulas in the Index Calculator - PIX4Dmapper.

-To each index is associated an index map.
-For each pixel on this map, the value of the pixel is derived from the associated reflectance maps.
+Each index is associated with an index map.
+For each pixel on this map, the pixel's value is derived from the associated reflectance maps.